-- J{5.31} The operational phase is expected to generate largely municipal type waste with some commercial and industrial waste. - To estimate the volume of waste that would arise during the operational phase of the proposed development, published indices from the British Standard (BS) 5906:2005 Waste Storage in Buildings have been used.
-These assume that 0.002 m3 (0.0024 tonnes) of waste will arise per week for every square metre of a B1 office land use and 0.001 m3 (0.0012 tonnes) for B2 general industry and B8 storage and distribution. - J{5.33} Based on an area of 376,236 m2 for B2 and B8 land uses and 41,804 m2 for B1, the total operational waste arisings are estimated to be 552 tonnes per week or 28,704 tonnes per year (assuming 52 weeks per year of operation). - J{5.34} The estimated total annual operational waste arisings from the proposed development will occupy 0.12% of the remaining landfill capacity for the North East of England. - J{5.35} Therefore, the magnitude of the impact of waste generation in the operational phase of the proposed development are considered to be negligible.
-Given the low sensitivity of the regional landfill capacity as a receptor, the overall significance of the effect is considered to be neutral or slight (not significant).
+- M5.27The operational phase is expected to generate largely municipal type waste with some commercial and industrial waste.
+At this stage, as end users are not known material usage has been scoped out of further assessment, however it is thought to be minimal in quantity. - M5.28To estimate the volume of waste that would arise during the operational phase of the proposed development (i.e. when buildings are occupied), published indices from the British Standard (BS) 5906:2005 Waste Storage in Buildings have been used.
+These assume that 0.002 m3 (0.0024 tonnes) of waste will arise per week for every square metre of an E office landuse and 0.001 m3 (0.0012 tonnes) for B2 general industry and B8 storage and distribution. - M{5.29} Based on an area of 167,225 m2 for B2 and B8 land uses and 18,581 m2 for E, the total operational waste arisings are estimated to be 245 tonnes per week or 12,734 tonnes per year (assuming 52 weeks per year of operation). - M{5.30} The estimated total annual operational waste arisings from the proposed development will occupy 0.05% of the remaining landfill capacity for the North East of England. - M{5.31} Therefore, the magnitude of the impact of waste generation in the operational phase of the proposed development are considered to be Negligible.
+Given the low sensitivity of the regional landfill capacity as a receptor, the overall significance of the effect is considered to be Negligible (Not Significant).

-Mitigation and Monitoring
+M6.0 Mitigation and Monitoring